-V. HOW TO FILE A COMPLAINT
+V. HOW TO FILE ACOMPLAINT.

-A complainant or reporter may submit a Incident Report Form to the Title IX Coordinator, the Dean of Students Office, the Office of Judicial Affairs (OJA), or one of the University's Deputy Title IX Coordinators.
+A complainant or reporter may submit a paper (hard copy) or electronic Incident Report Form to the Title IX Coordinator, the Dean of Students Office, the Office of Judicial Affairs ("OJA"), or one of the University's Deputy Title IX Coordinators.
 Although the Incident Report Form should contain sufficient information to permit the respondent to understand and respond adequately to the charges being brought, it may not reflect every detail related to the allegations in the complaint, as additional information may be discovered during the investigation.